 On November 3, 2017, a formal work plan was submitted by the Company to regional mining authorities.
-The Company has received approval of the work plan, with an expiry date of July 21, 2020.
+The Company received approval of the work plan which expired July 31, 2020.
+The Company submitted a new work plan prior to July 31, 2020 and is confident that it will receive approval from authorities in the coming months.

 The Company has signed a binding letter agreement with Western Metallica Corp. ("Western"), a private company, pursuant to which Western may earn a 55% interest in the Sierra Alta project (the "Sierra Transaction").
 Sierra Alta is a legacy project of the Company, and not presently a focus.
 To earn its 55% interest, Western shall:

+0 earn its 55% interest, western shall.

-- Pay \$50,000 in cash to the Company; - Issue 500,000 shares of Western to the Company upon the renewal of the license for the Sierra Alta project: - Spend \$500,000 on mineral exploration of the project within 24 months of the date hereof; and - Enter into a binding joint venture agreement with the Company.
+- Pay \$50,000 in cash or in kind to the Company (paid); - Issue 500,000 shares of Western to the Company upon the renewal of the license for the Sierra Alta project; - Spend \$500,000 on mineral exploration of the project within 24 months of the date hereof; and - Enter into a binding joint venture agreement with the Company.